The past, present and future of image formats

 But honestly who knows when, or if any of this happens?
 It took WebP nearly 10 years to get adopted.
 But, the cat is out of the bag, both JPEG and WebP are seriously lacking as formats for photos online. so it's only inevitable that JPEG XL or AVIF takes over.

-In my personal opinion JPEG XL is the most likely to become unanimous, as it is far more versatile, and general as an image format.
+In my personal opinion JPEG XL is the most likely to become unanimous, as it is far more versatile as an image format.